 When asking people about their levels of physical activity, we also need to ask about their physical environment.
 (For instance, the percentage who didn't say they walked in a nearby park: was there a nearby park which was safe for them to walk in?)
 To avoid blaming the victims of unfortunate environments we also need surveillance of the risk factor (physical environment) that contributes to the risk factor (physical inactivity).
-See Appendix 1: A possible program, for the longer term view of integrating environmental measures with population surveillance.

-As Baker et al note, interventions that promote an environment more conducive to physical activity hold great potential because of their ability to affect large numbers of people (Baker et al 2000).
-Their review includes examples of environmental and policy indicators for physical activity that include, for instance, "Highway funds for non-vehicle transport" (under Policy and regulation and "Miles of walking trails and bike lanes per capita" (under Environmental change).
+Interventions that promote an environment more conducive to physical activity hold great potential because of their ability to affect large numbers of people (Baker et al 2000).
+This review includes examples of environmental and policy indicators for physical activity that include, for instance, "Highway funds for non-vehicle transport" (under Policy and regulation and "Miles of walking trails and bike lanes per capita" (under Environmental change).
 They also suggest surveillance systems - such as are already in place for tobacco control in the US - to track changes in health policies at the national, state and local level.
-Examples of physical activity policies and measurement indicators given include "Requiring residential developments to include sidewalks, bikeways and recreational facilities" (Policy goal) and "Percentage of counties/cities with ordinances requiring sidewalks, bikeways and recreation facilities" (Sample indicator) (Baker et al 2000).
+Examples of physical activity policies and measurement indicators given include "Requiring residential developments to include sidewalks, bikeways and recreational facilities" (Policy goal) and "Percentage of counties/cities with ordinances requiring sidewalks, bikeways and recreation facilities" (Baker et al 2000).